Where 1,300 Years of Tradition Meets Modern Mastery

 In the afternoon, you will continue your journey through the Japanese Alps, arriving at Nishiyama Onsen Keiunkan.
 Tucked into its hidden valley, you’ll understand immediately why people have made this pilgrimage for over a millennium.

 The ryokan (Japanese traditional hotel) features six different onsen baths, each fed by naturally heated mineral waters believed to have healing properties.
-Your room includes a private onsen, but the communal baths—separated by gender and offering spectacular mountain views—are essential experiences.
+The communal baths—separated by gender and offering spectacular mountain views—are essential experiences.
 The sound of the river below, the mountain air, the scent of the hot springs—this is Japan as it has been for centuries.

 As evening falls, you’ll gather for an elaborate kaiseki dinner featuring specialties of the region.
 Koshu wagyu beef is cooked on volcanic stone right at your table, while seasonal mountain vegetables and river fish showcase the bounty of the surrounding Alps.
 Each course celebrates local ingredients prepared using traditional techniques.